Mini Roos (U6-U12) - Pine Hills FC

 Under 6-7

-Teams in U6-7 are based on friendship groups.
+Teams in U6-7 comprise of mixed boys and girls and are based on friendship groups.
 There is no grading of teams.
 Teams will be formed in the first few weeks of training.

 Coaches are known as team leaders in these age groups.